 The most widely used investigative tool in cardiology.
-The ECG represents
+The ECG represents the hearts' own electrical activity providing insight into a variety of heart conditions.

 Holter (24 hour ambulatory ECG) monitoring